awsdocs/amazon-sagemaker-developer-guide/doc_source/pipelines-sdk.md

 # SageMaker Pipelines Overview<a name="pipelines-sdk"></a>

- An Amazon SageMaker Model Building Pipelines pipeline is a series of interconnected steps that is defined by a JSON pipeline definition\.
-This pipeline definition encodes a pipeline using a directed acyclic graph \(DAG\)\.
+An Amazon SageMaker Model Building Pipelines pipeline is a series of interconnected steps that are defined using the [Pipelines SDK](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html)\.
+This pipeline definition encodes a pipeline using a directed acyclic graph \(DAG\) that can be exported as a JSON definition\.
 This DAG gives information on the requirements for and relationships between each step of your pipeline\.
 The structure of a pipeline's DAG is determined by the data dependencies between steps\.
 These data dependencies are created when the properties of a step's output are passed as the input to another step\.
 The following image is an example of a pipeline DAG:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/pipeline-full.png)